SimonJagerESS/plcIntegrator_rtd/docs/source/layout.rst

 LAYOUT
 ======

 The interface of plcIntegrator is highly customisable.
-The user can:
+The user can:\n
 * Choose which panels and menues to display
 * Customise where to place different panels using drag-and-drop to place them where desired
 * Save your personal layouts